EuroCup Basketball

 EuroCup Basketball, commonly known as the EuroCup and currently called BKT EuroCup for sponsorship reasons, is an annual professional basketball club competition organized by Euroleague Basketball.
-The league is regarded as Euroleague Basketball's second-tier professional basketball club tournament.

 Founded as ULEB Cup in 2002, the competition lasted until 2008 when a new competition was introduced after an agreement between ULEB and FIBA under the name of EuroCup for the 2008–09 season, following a change in format.
 Given that the FIBA EuroChallenge was known as EuroCup until 2008, a new era of stronger cooperation between ULEB and FIBA Europe was set in 2008.
-The number of the new competition was increased to a total of 48 and the winner of the 3rd tier FIBA EuroCup Challenge, formerly known as EuroCup would get an automatic qualification for the tournament's following season, for first time.
+The number of teams in the new competition was increased to a total of 48 and the winner of the 4th tier FIBA EuroCup Challenge, formerly known as EuroCup would get an automatic qualification for the tournament's following season, for first time.

 Though initially advertised as a new competition, the ULEB Cup and EuroCup Basketball are now considered the same competition, with the change of name being simply a re-branding.

 Since the 2021–22 season both EuroCup finalists qualify for next season's EuroLeague.
 Until then only the winner was entitled to the one year licence.

 The title has been won by 16 clubs, 3 of which have won the title more than once.
 The most successful club in the competition are Valencia Basket, with four titles.
-The current champions are Hapoel Tel Aviv, winning their first title after defeating CB Gran Canaria in the 2025 Finals.
+The current champions are JL Bourg, winning their first title beating Beşiktaş in the 2026 Finals.